 Get what you need to connect satellite radio on your boat.
 Of course, make sure your marine receiver is satellite-ready.

-Control your nes stereo with a weather-resistant marine remote.
+Control your new stereo with a weather-resistant marine remote.

 How are you going to install it?

-Installation:This is where things can get tricky.
-Unlike most vehicles, there isn't one ideal place to install audio equipment in a boat.
-And given the various power and space limitations, each installation presents a unique set of challenges.
+Installing a stereo in a boat can be a bit tricky.
+Unlike most land-bound vehicles, boats don't generally offer one obvious, ideal place for audio equipment.
+And, depending on the various power and space limitations, your boat installation could present a unique set of challenges.

-- Grounding a stereo can be a challenge in a boat.
-Some boats have specific grounding plates that can be used.
+Some boats are equipped with grounding plates, but not all.
+If yours doesn't have one, grounding a stereo can be challenging.
 Consult your manufacturer for more information on where to ground components in your boat.